Tiobel/Arduino-Learning-Shield/README.md

 The Arduino Learning Shield was developed for the Arduino Uno platform and allows beginners to give the first steps in the Arduino World.
+In the Example folder, you will find diferent codes that you can uplaod

 D2 -> Nokia LCD RST Pin